angular/angular/aio/content/guide/lifecycle-hooks.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-There shouldn't be expectations built on top of what's available in the DOM before ngOnInit.
-Because this isn't considered part of the public API, it could change with internal refactoring like what happened with the View Engine -> Ivy migration.
+There shouldn't be expectations built on top of what's available in the DOM before `ngOnInit`.
+Because this isn't considered part of the public API, it could change with internal refactoring like what happened with the migration from `View Engine` to `Ivy`.
 This could break your application's assumptions.

 </div>
 <a id="ondestroy"></a>